pgryko/code_coffee_algorithms/src/heapsort/README.md

 Each call of Max-heap costs O(lg n), and is called n/2 -1 times, giving O(n lg n).

-The heapsort algorithem starts buy using Build-Max-Heap to build a max-heap from an input array
+The heapsort algorithm starts buy using Build-Max-Heap to build a max-heap from an input array

 ```
 HEAPSORT(A):